 K was a member of the famed 10th Mountain Division and was the Battalion Ski Supervisor in the 87th Mountain Infantry during World War II.
 While stationed in Japan in 1945, he built Japan's first ski lift in Sapporo.

-K served on the PSIA-I Board of Directors and was an examiner.
-He was responsible for training many intermountain instructors, such as Keith Lange, Lou Lorenz, Woody Anderson, Bill Lash, and Dean Roberts.
-He even supplied many of his instructors with summer jobs on his dude ranch in Wyoming.
+K was an examiner and served on the PSIA-I Board of Directors.
+He was responsible for training many Intermountain instructors, including Keith Lange, Lou Lorenz, Woody Anderson, Bill Lash, and Dean Roberts.
+He even employed many of his instructors with summer jobs on his dude ranch in Wyoming.

 K retired in 1972 and was awarded a National Lifetime Membership to PSIA-I in 1978.